zfi2/api.lain.ovh/README.md

 # API for lain.ovh
-Backend API for handling [comments, authentication, etc.].\
+Backend API for handling comments, authentication, etc.\
 Built with Node.js, Express, SQLite, and other dependencies.

 ## Instructions on how to run it